yumichaelt/factflow/ROADMAP.md

 *   **2. Payment Integration:**
     *   Integrate a payment provider like **Stripe** to handle recurring subscriptions.
     *   Create a checkout page or component where users can upgrade to the Pro tier.
+    *   **Important Note for Stripe Integration:**
+        1. Store Tier in Stripe: When you create your products in Stripe, add a "tier" key to the metadata.
+For example, for your "Pro" plan, add metadata: `tier: "pro"`.
+This will be automatically synced to the `metadata` column in your products table.
+        2. Query the View: You can now query the `user_profiles_with_tier` view to get a user's subscription tier, which will be `pro`, `free`, or `null`.

 *   **3. Subscription Status Webhook:**
     *   Create a new API endpoint (e.g., `/api/stripe-webhook`) to listen for events from Stripe.